uscwy/ee450/project1/readme.txt

 then send the number to server, display the result server returned.

 The server listens on specified TCP port.
-When receiving a number sent by client, server decomposite it into prime factors and send the results back to client.
+When receiving a number sent by client, server decomposite it into prime factors and send the results back toclient.

 For better performance, server use epoll and pthread to handle requests from client.